AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/README.md

   - Up to 2 for free

     Each Strategy is composed of different fields to be filled in by the Users
-      - Display Coins available to trade by fetching the Metamask's Wallet Balance of Coins (Users can only trade)
+      - Display Coins available to trade by fetching the Users' Metamask's Wallet Balance of Coins (Users can only trade)
+      ====>>>> Option to access a platform to buy coins (ideally exchanges that we have listed )
+      - Selection of one (or several??)
+Coins to Arbitrage()
+      - Selection of amount of Coins to FlashLoan()